rwbl/Home-Assistant-Workbook-Experiments/B4R/Libraries/README.md

 ## Creating Your Own Library

-If you're building a custom experiment that uses a C++ library, you can wrap it using a `.h` and `.cpp` file pair and expose it through B4R using the `#If B4R` directive.
+If you're building a custom experiment that uses a C++ library, you can wrap it using a `.h` and `.cpp` file pair and expose it through the B4R community.
 See existing libraries like `rSHT20` as a reference.

 ---

 ## Credits

 Special thanks to the **B4X community** and contributors of open-source Arduino-compatible libraries used within this project.

+Read more about [B4R](https://www.b4x.com/b4r.html) - Easily build native Arduino & ESP8266 programs.

 ---